 At the graduate level, a diversity of views and perspectives is more likely to generate better solutions to complex problems, breakthroughs in science and new heights of artistic expression.
 As a result, the Stanford community reaps the educational benefits of diversity, while preparing future generations of leaders for a global society that is increasingly diverse.
 At the same time, the university continues to evolve and become a more welcoming institution that promotes social justice and deeply held values of integrity and inclusiveness.

 Addressing the lack of diversity in PhD programs nationwide is of special importance to the university.
 Stanford's vision is that the future professoriate will reflect the increasingly diverse population it teaches and thus will provide role models who can teach and inspire by their own achievements.

 The Office of the Vice Provost for Graduate Education works collaboratively within the university to broaden the participation and promote the academic success of graduate students from a variety of backgrounds, including those underrepresented within research universities.

-Success in our efforts means that the individuals chosen for admission to our graduate programs must continue to be, as they have been in the past, superbly qualified and capable of attaining the highest level of academic excellence.
-Success also depends on the enthusiastic commitment and daily activities of individual faculty, staff members, and students.
-We must work diligently to encourage applications and to recruit those who would bring such diversity to the graduate student population, alongside our steadfast commitment to creating a hospitable and supportive environment for all- and especially for students whose social and educational backgrounds may differ from those of the majority of our students.
+For decades, equal opportunity and affirmative action in the recruitment and selection of students have been integral components of Stanford University’s policies to achieve greater diversity.
+The success of our efforts depends on the enthusiastic commitment and daily activities of individual faculty, staff members, and students.
+We work diligently to recruit excellent applicants who would bring diversity to the graduate student population, through broad encouragement and financial support of applications from a wide variety of populations and promotion of unbiased review.
+This occurs alongside our steadfast commitment to creating an inclusive environment for all--especially for students whose social and educational backgrounds may differ from those of the majority of our students.